Integrated storage assignment for an e-grocery fulfilment centre: Accounting for day-of-week demand patterns: Description of the logistic processes and available data

 Figure~\ref{fig:storages} illustrates the structure of an exemplary station within the picking loop.
 Each station consists of six racks, four in front of the picker, two outer and two inner, as well as two racks in the back of the picker.
 The racks in front of the picker contain four shelves with a height of 250 mm each (type 1), while the four shelves within the racks in the back of the picker have a height of 450 mm (type 2).
 In total, there are 192 shelves within the whole picking loop, 128 of type 1 and 64 of type 2.
 The structure of shelves is represented in Figure~\ref{fig:shelves} in the Appendix.
 Note that some SKUs can be allocated to type 2 shelves only due to their individual height.

 To avoid congestion within the picking loop and idle times at some stations, the retailer aims at balancing the processing time and the corresponding workload for pickers between stations.
 For a given order, the time spent at a station depends on the number of picks, and on the shelf locations of the picked SKUs within the racks.
 While it is easy to pull SKUs out of a shelf at face level and in front of the picker, the picking process is more time-intensive for SKUs located in the top or bottom shelves of a rack as well as in shelves in the racks in the back of the picker.
 Therefore, in addition to the decision on allocating SKUs to the picking loop in general, the retailer needs to assign each SKU to a station and to a shelf with respect to the goals mentioned before.
-In contrast to brick-and-mortar retailing, where the allocation of SKUs to shelves also depends on marketing aspects, the setting of online retailing enables the company with the flexibility to decide on the placement of SKUs based on efficiency only.
+In contrast to brick-and-mortar retailing, where the allocation of SKUs to shelves also depends on marketing aspects, the setting of online retailing provides the company with the flexibility to decide on the placement of SKUs based on efficiency only.
 However, the retailer needs to take into account some additional constraints implicitly considered by customers in brick-and-mortar retailing, such as that large and heavy SKUs need to be placed into the box first in order to mitigate the risk of damaging fragile items.
+In order to avoid that the economic burden of picking heavy items in the first stations is allocated to a few pickers, the pickers rotate between stations during the day.